 While the plant requires moderate water to survive, you should never allow the soil around it to remain soggy.

 A good tip would be, water the plant based on your plant’s behavior.
 For example, check the level of the soil’s wetness before you re-water your plant.

 Water the plant only when you’re sure that the topsoil’s fully dry.
 You could also try misting the leaves if you judge them as dry.

 The Red Ginger Plant thrives in temperatures from 65℉ to 75°F (18°C to 24°C), but it will still be able to survive if the temperature falls to around 10°F (10°C).
 The plant is genetically adjusted to warm temperatures.

 Since the Red Ginger Plant is native to a tropical environment, the plant is well adjusted to temperatures ranging from moderate to high.

 If you are located anywhere in the temperate or tropical climatic zones, your plant will have no difficulty adjusting to the natural climate.

 On average, though, the plant thrives in temperatures ranging between 65℉ and 75°F (18°C to 24°C).

-However, Red Ginger Plants have been known to survive in lower temperatures too.
-In fact, temperatures down to 10°F(10°C).
+However, Red Ginger Plants have also been known to survive in lower temperatures.
+Temperatures down to 10°F (10°C).

-In general, The Red Ginger Plant is well adjusted to high levels of humidity.
-Hence, Maintaining an environment with 50% relative humidity is considered to be a good rule of thumb.
+In general, The Red Ginger Plant is well adjusted to high humidity levels.
+Hence, Maintaining an environment with 50% relative humidity is considered a good rule of thumb.